Brussels waffles are made from a batter cooked in a special waffle iron patterned to give a distinctive and characteristic grid shape.

 - Separate the eggs.

-- Melt the butter in the milk by heating till luke warm.
+- Melt the butter in the milk by heating it till lukewarm.

 - Mix the egg yolks into the butter and milk mixture and add the vanilla essence.